Getting Great Backlinks

 A backlink is a link to your website that comes from absolutely any other website besides your own.
 For instance, if you were operating a local restaurant in Burnsville, Minnesota, you might earn a backlink from a blogger who visited your restaurant and left a review of their experience on their website.
 If they place a link in their article that points back to your page, you have earned one backlink.

 However, that doesn’t mean that you should be trying to figure out how to game the system and place links all over the internet.
-Some people, and even some SEO firms, think that the best way to build backlinks is to get them everywhere.
+Some people, and even some SEO firms, think that the best way to build backlinks is to get them from just about anywhere.

 This simply isn’t true.
 Search engines are capable of seeing spam, and putting backlinks in the wrong places can do more harm than good.
 Just one link from a page with a good standing and high domain authority is worth ten times more than 1,000 links from sources that are not reputable.